Tomorrow Stories

-Tomorrow Stories was an American comic book series created by Alan Moore for his America's Best Comics (ABC) line, published by Wildstorm (now a subsidiary of DC Comics).
+Tomorrow Stories is an American comic book series created by Alan Moore for his America's Best Comics (ABC) line, published by WildStorm (now a subsidiary of DC Comics).

 Overview

 Tomorrow Stories started in August 1999 as a collection of short stories featuring the same characters (one or two) every issue.
 Many of these characters were often inspired by pulp magazine and comic book archetypes, such as the boy genius and the masked detective.
 They include: